DhritiGabani/DhritiGabani/README.md

 - 👋 Hi there, My name is Dhriti and I'm a Biomedical Engineering student at the University of Waterloo.
 - 🔭 I'm particulary interested in the fields of Healthcare and Climate tech.
-- 🌱 I’m currently learning design patterns, database schema, and web architecture
+- 🌱 I’m currently learning about design patterns, langchain, and openAI
 - 📪 Always happy to chat!
 Feel free to reach out to me at dgabani@uwaterloo.ca! looking forward to meeting you :)
 - 💻 Find out more about me at [dhritigabani.me](https://dhritigabani.me/#/)